OS2Valghalla/OS2valghalla-3-documentation/docs/source/certificates/index.rst

 * FK Access control authentication
 * MitID authentication
 * CPR, the danish social security register
-* Digital Post, the public electionic post system for all citizen in Denmark
+* Digital Post, the public electionic post system for all citizens in Denmark
 * Some integrations can share certificates across municipals and some require unique certificate for each municipal.

 Public/Private